instamatic-dev/instamatic/readme.md

 ## Package dependencies

-Check [requirements.txt](https://github.com/instamatic-dev/instamatic/blob/master/requirements.txt) for an updated package dependency list and versions.
+Check [pyproject.toml](pyproject.toml) for the full dependency list and versions.

 ## Documentation